FlowFX/flowfx.de/pages/resume.md

 ---

 I am not a computer scientist.
-I am a physicist by training and a musician and athlete by passion.
+I am a physicist by training and a musician by passion.
 But I've been working with computers my whole life.
 I wrote my first HTML in the 90s and started developing websites professionally with WordPress around 2010.

 2016, while living in Mexico, I finally picked up Python and Django in order to develop more serious web applications.
 I got my first paid project in 2017 and